Adding a datetime picker to Ruby on Rails

 Add your input field to the form.
 Change

-to the ID you want to use to create flatpickr's instance in the next step:<%= form.label :foo %><br> <%= form.text_field :foo, id: 'bar' %> <!-- If you're retrieving a value from your controller: <%= form.text_field :foo, value: @date, id: 'bar' %> -->
+footo the name of your input, and changebarto the ID you want to use to create flatpickr's instance in the next step:<%= form.label :foo %><br> <%= form.text_field :foo, id: 'bar' %> <!-- If you're retrieving a value from your controller: <%= form.text_field :foo, value: @date, id: 'bar' %> --> -

 Add your JS.
 Change

-to your ID from Step 7.<script type="text/javascript"> const el = document.getElementById('bar'); flatpickr(el); </script>
+barto your ID from Step 7.<script type="text/javascript"> const el = document.getElementById('bar'); flatpickr(el); </script> -

 If you want to configure flatpickr, pass a configuration object as the second param:

-<script type="text/javascript"> const el = document.getElementById('bar'); flatpickr(el, { // flatpickr.js.org/options }); </script>
+<script type="text/javascript"> const el = document.getElementById('bar'); flatpickr(el, { // flatpickr.js.org/options }); </script> -

 The Rails database saves in the UTC format (i.e.

-and a default minute/hour.<script type="text/javascript"> const el = document.getElementById('bar'); flatpickr(el, { enableTime: true, altInput: true, minDate: "today", altFormat: "F j, Y at h:i K", dateFormat: "Y-m-d H:i", defaultHour: 23, defaultMinute: 59, minuteIncrement: 1 }); </script>
+2020-01-01 15:00:00 -0400), but your users would punch you in the face if you used that, so let's make it easier to read.
+Let's also apply a minimum date oftodayand a default minute/hour.<script type="text/javascript"> const el = document.getElementById('bar'); flatpickr(el, { enableTime: true, altInput: true, minDate: "today", altFormat: "F j, Y at h:i K", dateFormat: "Y-m-d H:i", defaultHour: 23, defaultMinute: 59, minuteIncrement: 1 }); </script>

 Congratulations, you now have a working datetime picker!